 This page serves as the landing page for MKTG 3850 - Marketing Analytics - at Otterbein University and includes content associated with this unique course.
 The following texts are recommended:

 - Statistics in Plain English by Timothy Urdan

 - Making Sense of Statistics by Fred Pyrczak

 - Marketing Research by Donal R. Lehmann, Sunil Gupta, and Joel H. Steckel

 - Marketing Research: An Applied Orientation by Naresh K. Malhotra

 Other textbooks and websites exist.
 You should find resources that are assisting with your learning.

 The NFL homework dataset and other datasets used in-class can be accessed by clicking on this link.

-The Dunnhumby dataset and mini case, and the Mid-State dataset and final case can be accessed by clicking on this link.
+The Dunnhumby dataset and mini case, and the dataset and case for the final can be accessed by clicking on this link.
 The folder contains the case, the assignment, and the datasets.